FortinetCloudCSE/azure-202-advanced/content/5_Chapter-Five/5_1-east-west-net-traffic.md

 ---

-In this task, the student will create FortiGate firewall policies to allow east-west network traffic.
+In this task create FortiGate firewall policies to allow east-west network traffic.

 ### Spoke to Spoke traffic (East-West)